Restaurants du Cœur

-The Restaurants du Cœur (literally Restaurants of the Heart but meaning Restaurants of Love), commonly known as the Restos du Cœur, is a French charity, the main activity of which is to distribute food packages and hot meals to those in need.
-The association targets homeless and those with a low or a very low income (single families, old people with a low pension, young adults...).
+The Restaurants du Cœur (literally Restaurants of the Heart but meaning Restaurants of Love), commonly known as the Restos du Cœur, is a French charity founded by comedian Coluche (1944–1986) and its main activity is to distribute food packages and hot meals to those in need.

+The association targets the homeless and those with of low income (single families, elderly people with a low pension, young adults, etc.).
 The association also helps people to find housing and supports other projects.
 This not-for-profit association has the "reconnu d'utilité publique" (recognised as being of public interest) status which exempts it from specific taxes.
-The association, highly respected in France, is known for its huge number of volunteers (66,000 in 2015) and its original fund-raising method.
+The association had 66,000 volunteers in 2015 and is known for its yearly Les Enfoirés fundraising concert.

 History

-The comedian and actor Coluche launched the idea of the Restos du Cœur on 26 September 1985.
-"I have a little idea, a bit like this...
+Comedian and actor Coluche launched the idea of the Restos du Cœur on 26 September 1985: "I have a little idea, a bit like this...
 If there are people who would be interested in sponsoring a free soup kitchen, we'd start first in Paris and then spread to France's big cities."
-The first Resto du Coeur opened on 21 December and soon multiplied all over the country.
+The first Resto du Cœur opened on 21 December ahead of Christmas and soon multiplied all over the country.
 The goal of the founders was to give away 2,000 to 3,000 meals per day; 8.5 million meals were distributed in the first winter alone.
 In 2018, 130 million meals were served.

 The initiative was supported by a song written by the songwriter and singer Jean-Jacques Goldman called les Restos du cœur, which included some of the lyrics being sung or read out by other celebrities.
 A televised show allowed the organisation to collect several million francs.

 Coluche pleaded for the Restos' cause at the European Parliament in February 1986 after learning that surplus products cost more to store than to distribute free to the poor; his plea was heard and in 1987 the surplus was made available to four organisations.